 The Starbucks Consumer purchased a cappuccino for $4 on every working day i.e. same days as the stock market was open in the US.

 Adjusted Close Price has been used for the analysis.
 Dividend adjustments are incorporated in the price.
 Any other bonus/dividend that the investor might have received, and has not been considered in adjusted close price by Yahoo Finance, is not computed in this study.

-Conclusion: Starbucks Investor vs Consumer – Who Did Better?
+Conclusion of Starbucks Consumer vs Investor Comparison – Who Did Better?

 The Starbucks Consumer would have spent $5,032 on 1,258 cups of cappuccino over the last 5 years.

 The Starbucks Investor would own 79.40 shares of the Starbucks stock worth $8,718 (dividends excluded) as of May 13, 2021.

 So, Who Did Better?